JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to estimate DSGE models using maximum likelihood in Dynare.

+## Jermann_Quadrini_2012

+Provides replication files for Pfeifer, Johannes (2016): "Macroeconomic effects effects of financial
+shocks: A comment", Dynare Working Paper 50.
+This paper replicates and corrects the results obtained in Jermann/Quadrini (2012): "Macroeconomic effects of financial shocks", American Economic Review, 102(1):
+238-271.

+### Jermann_Quadrini_2012_RBC
+Implements the RBC model of Jermann/Quadrini (2012).
+It allows replicating the original results and generates the results of Pfeifer (2016), who documents a mistake in the TFP-construction of JQ that requires recalibrating the model.

+### Jermann_Quadrini_2012_NK
+This file replicates the estimation of the New Keynesian model of Jermann/Quadrini (2012) conducted and described in Pfeifer (2016).

 ## RBC_baseline.mod

 This file presents a baseline RBC model with TFP and government spending shocks, calibrated to US data from 1947Q4:2016Q1.